SUMMER – WHAT TO DO?

-If you are currently a high school student (no matter what academic year), what are your options?
+If you are a high school student (no matter what academic year), what are your options?
 Truly, there are myriad of choices for you to help you propel your career in architecture.

 Architecture Summer Program: Read the statement below that highly encourages you to participate in a summer architecture program.

 The summer before my senior year, I attended two summer architecture programs; both exposed me to what college would be as an architecture student and the field trips to architecture firms showed me a glimpse of how life would be as an architect.
-I drew, created and recreated…just like a real architect.
+I drew, created, and recreated…just like a real architect.
 These experiences helped solidify my decision to pursue architecture in college.

-Both of these experiences were invaluable in preparing me for college.
+Both experiences were invaluable in preparing me for college.
 They helped influence the colleges to which I applied.
 The final projects I created during these summer programs provide me with materials to incorporate into my portfolio.
 Bottom line, I highly recommend taking advantage of as many architecture summer programs as you can!